Secondary Education (M.Ed.)

 Why get an M.Ed. in secondary education?

 With a Master of Education in secondary education, you’ll gain the knowledge, experience and skills to teach in today’s classrooms and communities.
-Subject matter, research, theory and field-based experience will help you teach with confidence.
+Subject matter, research, theory and clinical experience will help you teach with confidence.
 Learn to foster caring, cooperation and improvement, with internships available in culturally, linguistically and socioeconomically diverse urban and rural schools.
 Our teacher education program prepares teacher-leaders ̶ excellent practitioners who work toward improving education in and beyond the classroom.
 The M.Ed. leads to certification for teaching in secondary schools, as does the M.A.T., which requires more subject matter concentration, rather than education.

 Why choose UNH for your secondary education degree?